shreya-cn/autodev.ai/README.md

 ## Overview

-AutoDoc.ai is an AI-powered development automation platform that streamlines Jira ticket management, meeting documentation, and developer productivity.
+AutoDev.ai is an AI-powered development automation platform that streamlines Jira ticket management, meeting documentation, and developer productivity.
 It combines OpenAI's GPT models with Jira integration to automate ticket generation, suggest assignees, and recommend related work—helping teams move faster from meetings to execution.

 ---